cltl-students/Chuqiao_Guo_Activity_detection_in_conversations/README.md

     - It outputs the predictions of thr rule-based system in this dir: 'response_data/dataset/rule-based/'

 - Jupyter Notebook: step8_optimisation_and_eveluation.ipynb

   This notebook elaborates on the optimisation process:
       - Test on the development set
       - Get classification reports and confusion matrices
-    - Refine the systems accrodingly
+      - Refine the systems accordingly

   Also the evaluation process:
       - Re-evaluate on the test set
       - Get classification reports and confusion matrices as the final results

       - Python File: utils_srl.py
       The utils file used to fine-tune and evaluate the BERT-based model

       - Python File: utils.py
       The utils file used in other modules.

 - TXT File: requirements.txt

 Can be used to install the dependencies

 ### Dataset